Skip to main content

 Goals

-• Improved safety, productivity, and livelihoods for small-scale fishers and oyster farmers.
+• Improve safety, productivity, and livelihoods for small-scale fishers and oyster farmers.

-• Enhanced capacity for municipalities to develop localized Climate Action Plans.
+• Strengthen municipal capacity to design and implement localized Climate Action Plans.

 Solutions